Why your ad extensions aren't showing

-If you've enabled call extensions with a Google forwarding number (currently available to customers in the US and UK), you can get detailed reporting on calls dialed to that number.
+If you've enabled call extensions with a Google forwarding number (available to numbers based in Australia, France, Germany, Spain, the US, and the UK), you can get detailed reporting on calls dialed to that number.
 However, to show a forwarding number, your call extensions need to get a minimum number of clicks in a four-week period.

 Location extensions can appear for people that are near the physical address that you've targeted, or have included your targeted location in their search term (such as "pizza new york").

 If your location extensions aren't appearing, check that the extension is eligible to appear in the locations you’ve chosen in location targeting.
 If you're not located in the location that you've targeted, you can use the Ad Preview Tool to see what your ad looks like in Google search results in other countries or regions.

 Also, remember that location extensions don't appear for ads on the Display Network.

 Review extensions are exact or paraphrased quotes from a positive review, award, or accolade that can appear beneath your Search ads.

 Reviews appear on the Google Search Network with desktop and tablet devices.
 Reviews won’t show with Display Network campaigns, or on mobile devices.